The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 6. Hopkins Method for Raising Queen Bees

-This method begins in the same way as the cell punch, by allowing or directing the queen to lay eggs in a new comb.
+This queen-rearing process begins in the same way as the cell punch, by allowing or directing the queen to lay eggs in a new comb.

 Once the eggs hatch, you take out the comb and create a sort of checkerboard design with the cells containing the larvae.